brianderdiarian/museumapp/README.md

 To do list:
 -
-#### Establish a users app in which users can:
+1. Establish a "users" app in which users can:
     * Favorite artists in order to recieve updates about newly displayed artworks
     * Check-off artworks that they have already viewed
     * Favorite artworks that they intend to view
     * Comment on artworks
     * Share all of this with friends

-#### Speed up the HTTP response time.
+2. Speed up the HTTP response time.

-#### Make an "Exhibitions" model that represents current and upcoming exhibitions, along with the artists included.
+3. Make an "Exhibitions" model that represents current and upcoming exhibitions, along with the artists included.

-#### Add national collections and allow for region based or location based searches.
+4. Add national collections and allow for region based or location based searches.